 What is valproic acid?

-Valproic acid is a medication that has been used to control seizures in the treatment of epilepsy, and to treat bipolar disorder and migraines.
+Valproic acid is a medication that has been used to control seizures in the treatment of epilepsy and to treat bipolar disorder and migraines.
 Valproic acid is sometimes also called sodium valproate or valproate sodium.
 Some brand names for valproic acid are Depakene®, Stavzor®, and Depacon®.
 A similar medication, divalproex (Depakote®), breaks down into valproic acid in the body.

-Sometimes when people find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
+Sometimes when women find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
 However, it is important to talk with your healthcare providers before making any changes to how you take your medication.
-Your healthcare providers can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.
+If you have a seizure, it could reduce oxygen to the fetus, cause injury from falls or accidents, and be dangerous for both you and the pregnancy.
+If you have a relapse of bipolar disorder, symptoms of depression or mania can be stressful and make it harder to care for yourself, which could also affect your pregnancy.
+Your healthcare provider can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.

 I am taking valproic acid, but I would like to stop taking it before getting pregnant.
 How long does the drug stay in my body?